Teshidesu/Teshidesu/README.md

 </div>

 ## 📜 Here is a Magical Manifesto
-**On the battlefield of programming, every bug dropped is a victory won...**
+**I promise to face every challenge in the world with courage and persistence, knowing that every difficulty is an opportunity to learn and grow....**

 <img src="https://tenor.com/es/view/dark-souls-gif-16150712255956092871.gif" alt="pixel" width="266" align="left">